NiclaasMoldenhauer/NiclaasMoldenhauer/README.md

 ## 💼 Projects

 ### [WaveLynk Instant Messenger](https://github.com/NiclaasMoldenhauer/WaveLynk)
 An instant messenger, built on a MERN Stack, using mostly typescript.
-Showcasing my progress and skills in various important skills.

 ### [Authenticator](https://github.com/NiclaasMoldenhauer/Authenticator)
 A secure and efficient authentication system implemented using modern JavaScript frameworks and libraries.
 Also serves as foundation for my Messenger App.